Clinical Science (Medical Physics), MSc

 Your Clinical Science (Medical Physics) experience

-As part of your degree you will have access to state-of-the-art facilities, our strong links with Singleton Hospital and as well as the Velindre NHS Trust, a strongly academic cancer treatment centre, provides you not only with access to modern equipment, but also the highest quality teaching and research.
+As part of your degree you will benefit from our state-of-the-art facilities, as well as our strong links with Singleton Hospital and the Velindre NHS Trust, an academic cancer treatment centre, providing you not only with access to modern equipment, but also the highest quality teaching and research.

 You will also benefit from the close working relationship between Swansea University and the NHS in Wales, through the All-Wales Training Consortium for Medical Physics and Clinical Engineering.
 It will provide you with the ideal circumstances for collaborative teaching and research.
 We also have strong links with the UK Research Council, Welsh Government and numerous national and international connections.